 PARENTS’ BILL OF RIGHTS

 Fla.
 Stat.
-1014.03/1014.04
+1014.03-1014.04

-As a parent, the state may not infringe on your fundamental rights as a parent to direct the upbringing, education, health care, and mental health of your minor child without demonstrating:
+The state may not infringe on your fundamental rights as a parent to direct the upbringing, education, health care, and mental health of your minor child without demonstrating:

 1. that such action is reasonable and necessary to achieve a compelling state interest, and